Non-Gaussian Magnetic Structures in the Small-Scale Turbulent Dynamo: Acknowledgements

 \section{Acknowledgements}

-SMB thanks Eswaraiah Chakali for his constant support and mentorship throughout the project.
+\revb{We thank the anonymous referee and Eric Blackman for their very useful comments and suggestions.} SMB thanks Eswaraiah Chakali for his constant support and mentorship throughout the project.
 We also thank Eswaraiah Chakali and Jessy Jose for providing access to computational resources in their respective laboratories at IISER Tirupati.
 We are grateful to Thomas Buchert for generously sharing his code for evaluating Minkowski Functionals \citep{schmalzing_beyond_1997}, which our Python implementation draws on significantly.
-AS acknowledges support from the Australian Research Council's Discovery Early Career Researcher Award (DECRA, project~DE250100003) \rev{and the Australia-Germany Joint Research Cooperation Scheme of Universities Australia (UA--DAAD, 2025--2026)}.
+AS is supported by the Australian Research Council through the Discovery Early Career Researcher Award (DECRA) Fellowship (project~DE250100003) funded by the Australian Government and the Australia-Germany Joint Research Cooperation Scheme of Universities Australia (UA--DAAD, 2025--2026).